The 60+ Best Project Management Software To Work Faster In 2023

 30. Forecast

-More than just a project management tool, Forecast is an intelligent automation platform that helps teams run project from start to finish.
+More than just a project management software, Forecast is an intelligent automation platform that helps teams run project from start to finish.
 They use AI to help plan out project duration and scope, allocating resources and teammates to each project with a few clicks.
 Forecast also has a great resource utilization functionality, which can help teams understand where individuals are over or underutilized across the team.

 Cost: Forecast’s pro plan starts at $49 per user per month.